-(a) To continue the all-round economic and cultural development of all the Soviet nations, ensuring their increasingly close fraternal cooperation, mutual aid, unity and affinity in all spheres of life, thus achieving the utmost strengthening of the Union of Soviet Socialist Republics; to make full use of, and advance the forms of national statehood of the peoples of the U.S.S.R.:

-(b) In the economic sphere, it is necessary to pursue the line of comprehensive development of the economies of the Soviet republics. effect a rational geographic location of production and a planned working of natural wealth, and promote a Socialist division of labour among the republics, unifying and combining their economic efforts, and properly balancing the interests of the State as a whole and those of each Soviet republic.
-The extension of the rights of the Union republics in economic management having produced substantial positive results, such measures may also be carried out in the future with due regard to the fact that the creation of the material and technical basis of Communism will call for still greater interconnection and mutual assistance between the Soviet republics.
-The closer the intercourse be-tween the nations and the greater the awareness of the countrywide tasks, the more successfully can manifestations o fparochialism and national egotism be overcome.
+- (a) to continue the all-round economic and cultural development of all Soviet nations and nationalities, ensuring their increasingly close fraternal co-operation, mutual aid, unity and affinity in all spheres of life, thus achieving the utmost strengthening of the Union of Soviet Socialist Republics; to make full use of, and advance the forms of, national statehood of the peoples of the U.S.S.R.; - (b) in the economic sphere, it is necessary to continue the line of comprehensive development of the economies of the Soviet republics, effect a rational geographic location of production and a planned working of natural wealth, and promote socialist division of labour among the republics, unifying and combining their economic efforts, and properly balancing the interests of the state as a whole and those of each Soviet republic.
+The extension of the rights of the Union republics in economic management having produced substantial positive results, such measures may also be carried out in the future with due regard to the fact that the creation of the material and technical basis of communism with call for still greater interrelations and mutual assistance between the Soviet republics.
+The closer the intercourse between the nations and the greater the awareness of the country-wide tasks, the more successfully can manifestations of parochialism and national egoism be overcome.

-In order to ensure the successful accomplishment of the tasks of Communist construction and the co-ordination of economic activities, inter-republican economic organs may be set up in some zones (notably for such matters as irrigation, power grids, transport, etc.).
+In order to ensure the successful accomplishment of the tasks of communist construction and the co-ordination of economic activities, interrepublican economic organs may be set up in some zones (notably for such matters as irrigation, power grids, transport, etc.).

-The Party will continue its policy of ensuring the actual equality of all nations and nationalities with full consideration for their interests and devoting special attention to those areas of the country which are in need of more rapid development.
-Benefits accumulating in the course of Communist construction must be fairly distributed among all nations and nationalities:
+The Party will continue its policy ensuring the actual equality of all nations and nationalities with full consideration for their interests and devoting special attention to those areas of the country which are in need of more rapid development.
+Benefits accumulating in the course of communist construction must be fairly distributed among all nations and nationalities;

-(c) To work for the further all-round development of the Socialist cultures of the peoples of the U.S.S.R.
-The big scale of Communist construction and the new victories of Communist ideology are enriching the cultures of the peoples of the U.S.S.R., which are Socialist in content and national in form.
-The ideological unity of the nations and nationalities is growing, and there is a rapprochement of their cultures.
-The historical experience of Socialist nations shows that national forms do not ossify; they change, advance and draw closer together, shedding all outdated traits that contradict the new living conditions.
+(c) to work for the further all-round development of the socialist cultures of the peoples of the U.S.S.R.
+The big scale of communist construction and the new victories of communist ideology are enriching the cultures of the peoples of the U.S.S.R., which are socialist in content and national in form.
+There is a growing ideological unity among the nations and nationalities and a greater rapprochement of their cultures.
+The historical experience of socialist nations shows that national forms do not ossify; they change, advance and draw closer together, shedding all outdated traits that contradict the new conditions of life.
 An international culture common to all the Soviet nations is developing.
 The cultural treasures of each nation are increasingly augmented by works acquiring an international character.

-Attaching decisive importance to the development of the Socialist content of the cultures of the peoples of the U.S.S.R., the Party will promote their further mutual enrichment and rapprochement, the consolidation of their international basis, and thereby the formation of the future single world-wide culture of Communist society.
-While supporting the progressive traditions of each people, and making them the property of all Soviet people, the Party will in all wavs further new revolutionary traditions of the builders of Communism common to all nations;
+Attaching decisive importance to the development of the socialist content of the cultures of the peoples of the U.S.S.R., the Party will promote their further mutual enrichment and rapprochement, the consolidation of their international basis, and thereby the formulation of the future single worldwide culture of communist society.
+While supporting the progressive traditions of each people, and making them the property of all Soviet people, the Party will in all ways further new revolutionary traditions of the builders of communism common to all nations: